abdelkarim1234/codingprojects/README.md

 # codingprojects
-this is just my projects, if you are interested.
+These are just my projects.
+If you are interested, it is good to know that
-I am a total beginner
+I am a total beginner.